jasonhaak/wi-uni-muenster-flashcards/README.md

 While contributions are welcome, this repository is not actively maintained.
 I will review and merge fixes, but do not guarantee ongoing support.
 If you want to contribute flashcards, corrections or improvements, please follow this workflow to ensure consistency.

-### Prerequisites
-- Use [CrowdAnki](https://github.com/Stvad/CrowdAnki) to export/import decks as JSON for version control
-- Enables export/import of decks as JSON, making them suitable for version control
-- Install via Anki Add-On menu using the plugin code from the CrowdAnki GitHub page
-- Export: Use *CrowdAnki → Export deck*
-- Import: Use *CrowdAnki → Import JSON deck*

 ### Step-by-Step Contribution Guide
 1. Fork this repository
 2. Clone your fork locally
-3. Install CrowdAnki in your Anki desktop app
-4. Create or update flashcards in Anki as needed
+3. Create or update flashcards in Anki as needed
-5. Export your updated deck as JSON using CrowdAnki
-6. Export your updated deck as APKG using Anki without scheduling informations but with media
+4. Export your deck twice:
+   - As `.apkg` (anki card package, without scheduling information, but including media)
+   - As `.txt` using the notes export option:
+     - Export format: Notes with unformatted text (.txt)
+     - Settings: Include HTML and media file references
-7. Create a new folder named as `MODULE-SEMESTER` (e.g., `BWL3-WS-23-24`)
+5. Create a new folder named as `MODULE-SEMESTER` (e.g., `BWL3-WS-23-24`)
-8. Place your exported CrowdAnki files and the APKG file in this folder
+6. Place your exported CrowdAnki files and the APKG file in this folder
-9. Edit this README.md and add your lecture
+7. Edit this README.md and add your lecture
-10. Commit your changes with a clear message
+8. Commit your changes with a clear message
-11. Push to your fork and open a Pull Request against this repository
+9. Push to your fork and open a Pull Request against this repository

 ### Version Control and File Format
-- Do not commit `.apkg` files (binary, not diff-friendly) without using CrowdAnki for version control
+- Do not commit a `.apkg` files (binary, not diff-friendly) without using the `.txt` for version control
-- Use CrowdAnki JSON export as the primary source tracked in Git
+- Use the exported `.txt` as the primary source tracked in Git
-- Track only text-based or JSON files and media assets for clear version history and easy review
+- Track only the `.txt` for clear version history

 ## Author & Licence
 This flashcards were written by Jason Haak and are licensed under the Creative Commons Attribution-NonCommercial 4.0 International.